p0deje/watirsome/README.md

 ### Copyright

 Copyright (c) 2013 Alex Rodionov.
-See LICENSE for details.
+See LICENSE.md for details.